-Results are shown in figure 10.
+Results are shown in figure 12.
 As suspected, results are excellent with RSE, actually the best ones compared to all other transmission schemes.
 The packets are optimally aligned using interleaving, and for all loss patterns this solution give optimal results.
 This is not a surprise since interleaving has been intensively used along with RSE codes.

-4.8 Tx_model_6: Send Randomly a Few Source Packets Plus Parity Packets constant performances, LDGM Staircase largely outperform other codes.
-Note that the fact that LDGM Staircase performs better than Triangle is rather unusual.
+4.8 Tx_model_6: Send Randomly a Few Source Packets Plus Parity Packets

-In this transmission model we transmit only a few source packets in addition to all parity packets: we first pick randomly 20% source packets and schedule them randomly with all parity packets.
+In this transmission model we transmit only a few source packets in addition to all parity packets.
+More precisely, we first pick randomly 20% source packets and schedule them randomly with all parity packets.
 This transmission model requires that the FEC expansion ratio be high enough (otherwise less than k packets will be received), and we chose 2.5.